Skip to content

 • Suspected fracture or spinal injury

-When a home doctor makes more sense
+When does a home doctor make more sense?

 Most tourist medical needs are not emergencies.
 Common situations where a home doctor visit is faster and equally effective: